Pistons vs. Jazz Prediction & Picks - December 21

 Pistons vs. Jazz Prediction & Picks: Line, Spread, Over/Under - December 21

-The Detroit Pistons (2-25) will try to end a 24-game losing streak when they host the Utah Jazz (10-18) on Thursday, December 21, 2023 at Little Caesars Arena as just 1.5-point underdogs.
-The game airs at 7:00 PM ET on BSDET and KJZZ.
+The Detroit Pistons (2-25) are just 1.5-point favorites as they try to break a 12-game home losing streak when they square off against the Utah Jazz (10-18) on Thursday, December 21, 2023 at Little Caesars Arena.
+The contest airs at 7:00 PM ET on BSDET and KJZZ.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!